dualfighter1/Renpy-VN-Template/README.md

 # Renpy VN Template
-A basic Renpy game for easy modification.
+A basic Renpy template for easy modification.
 I made this project for an easy renpy experience, this base is ready for images sound and story so feel free to let your creative side loose.
 I hope to update this as I improve the base for a fun and easy time making visual novels.